Positano

 Positano is not only a good representation of the Amalfi Coast, but also a convenient spot to visit nearby villages and cities.

-Some of the best places to visit during or after your vacation in Positano are: Amalfi, Furore, Maiori, Minori, Ravello, Atrani, Praiano and Conca dei Marini.
+Some of the other most beautiful villages on the Amalfi Coast to visit during or after your vacation in Positano are: Atrani, Cetara, Praiano, and Vietri sul Mare.
 Then, you can visit Sorrento and Vico Equense, located on the northwestern side of the Amalfi Coast.

 Reminder: you can move around the Amalfi Coast by car or bus, though our suggestion is to travel by ferry!